Saké Restaurant & Bar The Rocks

 Three years since it opened in the Argyle complex in The Rocks, Sake still has its hat and its Aussie executive chef Shaun Presland at the helm.
 He trained and worked in Japan for 15 years before being headhunted for Nobu's Bahamas outing, then transferred to Sydney, at the Establishment's Sushi-e and Sake.

-Famed for his spicy but clean-on-the-palate platter of kingfish jalapeno ($22), Sake has an extensive menu that's printed on fold-out paper, perhaps a vague nod to the art of origami, but it's more akin to opening up a Tokyo train network map.
-Appropriate, as there are many potential trips through Japanese cuisine to take, from delicate silver cod lettuce cups ($20 for four) to steamed dumplings ($17), either Chinese-inspired prawn shumai with spicy ponzu or wagyu beef with ginger and chives, both delicious.
+Famed for his spicy but clean-on-the-palate platter of kingfish jalapeno, Sake has an extensive menu that's printed on fold-out paper, perhaps a vague nod to the art of origami, but it's more akin to opening up a Tokyo train network map.
+Appropriate, as there are many potential trips through Japanese cuisine to take, from steamed dumplings to Chinese-inspired prawn shumai with spicy ponzu or even wagyu beef with ginger and chives.

-The mains are once novel but now familiar eye-catchers such as popcorn shrimp ($29).
-More interesting is the carmelised silver cod ($38), the staff's choice as a centrepiece dish, that has been marinated in miso.
+The mains are once novel but now familiar eye-catchers such as popcorn shrimp.
 It's quite easy for diners to be marinated themselves if each dish is matched with a glass of sake, so the dessert extravaganza could be a much-needed sugar-rush hit.
 Certainly every assortment of ice cream, chocolate mousse and finely cut jelly is present, to cater for the inner child.

 As for the surroundings, Sake's faux traditional Japanese entrance foyer is simple and unassuming, with wooden stools and tables.
 The long walk into the main room reveals a cavern-like space divided between tables, booths and shoes-off and bum-on-floor tatami dining.
 Like the food, it's a blend of old tradition and flashy modernity.